ContractingWorks/ClientAPI/Doc/DataModel.md

 ## Main entities
 The list of [aggregate definitions](#aggregate-definitions) provides a complete overview of available aggregates.
-The main entities and their behavior as seen from an integrated system is described in sub-chapters here.
+The main entities and their behavior as seen from an integrated system are described in sub-chapters here.
 The descriptions are not exhaustive, and are intended to provide an overall understanding of how to interact with the system rather than describing entity details.
 For details, please refer to the GraphQL metadata and the OpenAPI documentation, together with example projects located on GitHub.

 ### Settings